cloudflare/cloudflare-docs/content/dns/zone-setups/_index.md

 If you are on a Business or Enterprise plan, use Partial (CNAME) setups to keep your primary DNS provider and only proxy individual subdomains through Cloudflare.
 <br />
 <br />
-If you are on an Enterprise plan, you also have the option to use zone transfers to set up Cloudflare as either a primary or a secondary DNS provider and transfer zone files between Cloudflare and your other DNS providers.
+If you are on an Enterprise plan, you also have the option to use zone transfers to set up Cloudflare as either a primary or a secondary DNS provider.
 </div>
 </details>